realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 Persistent, collective, patterned friction increases probability of structural fault.

-Radical acts trigger clamp audit, not moral panic.
+Radical acts reveal mandate fractures.

-Transparency must be salient and constraint-oriented.
+Hard clamps cannot be negotiated.
+Soft clamps must align with them.

 Systems are tools.

 Tools remain legitimate only while they preserve and adapt human life within constraint.

-Everything else is abstraction in service to the clamps.
+Everything else is abstraction in service to bounded reality.